-A vegetable steamer – steaming the vegetables and fruit will minimise the nutrient loss and maximise the flavour.
+A vegetable steamer – steaming the vegetables and fruit will minimize nutrient loss and maximize the flavor.
 Just ensure they are cooked to a soft texture that will puree to a completely smooth consistency.

 Ice trays – LOTS – you can batch make your purees and then freeze them.
-Makes life much easier.
+It makes life much easier.

 A great baby weaning book for ideas such as Annabel Karmel’s Complete Baby & Toddler Meal Planner.